Rutger0000/predicting-sampling-advantage-ising-machines-quantum-simulations/README.md

 $$
     \mathbf{h} = [\mathbf{{b}}_{1\dots \alpha n} \ \mathbf{0}_{1\dots n}].
 $$

+For recreating results of Fig 2a, please run `make convert_weights` followed by:
+- **make example**: Runs MH sampling from a pre-trained RBM model and measures the variational energy, runs chromatic Gibbs sampling and measures the variational energy, and finally calculates the autocorrelation time from the chromatic Gibbs sampling energy measurements.
+The code is located in `ultrafast_full_boltzmann_machine/julia/groundstate/sampling.jl`, `ultrafast_full_boltzmann_machine/julia/gibbs/example.jl`, and `ultrafast_full_boltzmann_machine/autocorrelation/autocorrelation.py`.

 ## Usage of Chromatic Gibbs Sampling code
 The chromatic Gibbs sampling code is provided in the `ultrafast_full_boltzmann_machine/julia/gibbs/gibbs/convenience_chromatic_gibbs.jl` folder where the function `chromatic_rbm_sampler` is defined.
 The settings and arguments are described below.
 Note that to obtain the required $W$ and $b$, `make convert_weights` should be executed first.